thnaeff/farser/implementYourOwnLexer.md

 # Implement your own Lexer

+These 4 steps show how to implement custom tokens to lex formulas in any format (e.g. different operators).

 ## 1. Implement a TokenType

-The tokens of a formula/script which are recognized as specific type.
+The `TokenType` specifies tokens of a formula which are recognized as an "important" type (a symbol for example which later needs to get accessed to further process the formula).
 The `ATOM` token is a special type: Anything that is not recognized will result in this type.

 The `SPACE` type is a "convenience type".
 It simply allows filtering out spaces from the